 Instead of sending over an Excel file or link to a huge Google spreadsheet, they’ll see an organized dashboard that’s easy to understand.

-Another big difference between Finmark and the financial model templates you’ll find online is we have scenario planning built-in.
+Another big difference between Finmark and the financial model templates you’ll find online is we have scenario analysis and planning built-in.
 You can create multiple financial plans for your startup and compare the models against each other.